Information Systems Group

 Biography

 I joined the Knowledge Representation and Reasoning Group at the University of Oxford in October 2011.
 I obtained my PhD from the University of Manchester in December 2011, where my supervisor was Dr Ian Pratt-Hartmann.
-I did my MSc and BSc studies in the University of Sofia in Bulgaria under the supervision of Prof Dimitar Vakarelov.
-My research is in the field of Theoretical Computer Science and in particular I am interested in the theoretical and applied aspects of Knowledge Representation and Reasoning.
+My MSc and BSc studies took place at the University of Sofia in Bulgaria under the supervision of Prof Dimitar Vakarelov.
+My research interests are in the field of Theoretical Computer Science with main focus on Knowledge Representation and Reasoning.

 Awards